xtuml/bridgepoint/doc-internal/review-minutes/MSD_weekly_minutes.md

     [Clearquest issue dts0100563933](http://dtsweb.wv.mentorg.com/cqweb/#/dtr01/dts01/RECORD/dts0100563933&noframes=true&format=HTML&recordType=Defect).
 * In January 2013 the document began being maintained here on github.
 Issue #30 is the github tracking issue now.

 ---
 ---

+    Date:     9th July 2014

+    Start:    1200 EDT
+    End:      12:29
+    Present:  Keith, Bob, Campbell, Cort, Travis, Heba, Nehad, others ...
+    Dean, others ...

+### Engineering status
+**Keith - **
+- Working on Class diagram data modeling video
+- Will work with Teri Sipes & The Other Firm to get the WP Courseware stuff migrated to the live xtuml.org
+- Everyone needs to create container pages and quizzes to go along with their finished video segments
+- We are close to being able to make the course public on xtuml.org, but we need to reach critical mass

+**Travis - **
+- Looking at merge issue that causes corruption when merging classes.
+About done but found an issue related to undo/redo of the work.
+- Will go back to creating container pages and videos once the development is complete

+**Bob - **
+- Finally got done with process changes so xtUML Editor can stay in synch with master development.
+Released new xtUML Editor.
+- Now working on CLI video.
+Recording done, editing in process.
+Next will do some basic git videos targeted at training the the Ericsson Montreal team.

+**Campbell - **
+- Have some videos that are nearing completion, all on the subject of VIEC and realized code integration
+- Took a quick look at issue reported by SAAB

+**Nehad - **
+- Redo-ing the video that was rejected
+- Also finishing UI enhancements issue.
+There are lots of test failures because the UI changes, have to update test results.

+**Heba - **
+- Wrapping up two issues related to breakpoints.
+- Updating the branch for port references.
+- Re-recording the port video, making good progress.

+**Cort - **
+- Reviewing training videos
+- Working a lot on FXAT
+- Helped with Yazaki deal, they want some AUTOSAR functionality that we are investigating and planning the flow for
+- Planning with Subba and Serge
+- Ericsson deal came through at same level as last year.
+We were hoping for more so we are looking for some additional business with them this year.

+### Marketing
+**Dean - **
+- Helping gather information and provide support for
+- Yazaki is a very interesting opportunity.
+The account team was very expressive that BridgePoint needed to be part of the deal.
+- We have seen several new BridgePoint accounts
+- Ericsson did come in flat, mostly because we ran out of time to see impact from the services deal for new teams.
+Serge will be visiting Ericsson later this month to talk about a new services deal for later this year.
+- Helping drive forward the Embriair evaluation

+### Customer Support Status
+**Robert - **
+- SAAB - Filed a bug for Verifier breakpoint issue, working through another apparent bug in the C MC
+- SONY - Yagi-san is very unhappy that prebuilder can pull a license from any license that contains the appropriate atomic.
+He basically demands that we change it immediately.

+---
+---